-Our platform offers the option to enhance the security of your Kenna instance by enabling two-factor authentication.
+Our platform offers the option to enhance the security of your Cisco Vulnerability Management instance by enabling two-factor authentication.
 Also known as 2FA, this type of authentication adds an extra layer of security to your account by sending a one-time verification code to any supporting applications.

-Anytime you sign into your Kenna account, you'll be prompted to add a verification code in addition to your password.
+Anytime you sign into your Cisco Vulnerability Management account, you'll be prompted to add a verification code in addition to your password.

-Note: two-factor authentication is not supported if you access Kenna using a single-sign on (SSO) method.
+Note: Two-factor authentication is not supported if you access Cisco Vulnerability Management using a single-sign on (SSO) method.
+If you use SSO, see our article on SAML configuration.

 Configuring in Duo: